and solar-powered cargo trailers

 A saddle can also be formed from two elongated, good seat bidding buttocks, which are mounted side by side on an axle.

 3.)
-BIKE drive - seesaw instead of cranks
+Additions to the drive - rocking instead of cranking

-* A direct, highly efficient pedalling conversion with a correspondingly higher speed performance can be achieved using a step rocker.
+* A direct, highly efficient pedal conversion with correspondingly higher speed performance can be achieved via step rocker.

-* With previous cranking, 2/3 empty travel is without propulsion.
-Here, on the other hand, only the work-performing third is operated.
+* With the previous cranking, 2/3 empty travel is without propulsion.
+Here, on the other hand, only the third doing the work is operated.

-* Interim short luffing pauses are taken at will.
-The freedom from dead centre allows a free distribution of power.
+* Short intermittent rocking pauses can be taken at will.
+The freedom from dead centre allows - similar to before - a free distribution of strength.

 This also inspired me to develop a simple, mechanically uncomplicated ...